11 UX Blogs to Include in Your UX Reading List

 Because of its niche specificity, this is a good blog to include in your list.
 Their centered blog for user experience is focused on the user interface (UI) and how it affects user behaviors.

 All of their articles are based on reasoning, experience, and research.
-They believe that a clear, fast and user-friendly interface is the greatest user experience.
+They believe that a clear, fast,t and user-friendly interface is the greatest user experience.
 Detailed concepts are presented via visual examples.

-Boxes and Arrows are concerned to the practice, innovation, and discussion of designs including graphic design, interaction design, information architecture and the design of business.
+Boxes and Arrows are concerned with the practice, innovation, and discussion of designs including graphic design, interaction design, information architecture, and the design of business.

-They also allow their readers to contribute their own articles.
+They also allow their readers to contribute their articles.

 UX Booth is another blog for UX Designers.
 It is an extremely high-quality blog.
 Quality is the key concern here.

 Their authors bring deep insights and unique perspectives to provoking arguments.
 Their articles are lengthy but well-researched.

 The content they published is for beginners to intermediate UI and UX Designers.
 They publish every Tuesday.